AoWangPhilly/smart-tic-tac-toe/README.md

 # smart-tic-tac-toe
-Tic-Tac-Toe using Min-Max algorithm and Alpha-beta pruning
+Tic-Tac-Toe using MiniMax algorithm and Alpha-Beta pruning